kostaskougios/StratifiedTennis/README.md

 - domain model classes are immutable and marked as @Immutable

 - to simplify things, the tennis game in this impl consists of 2 games no matter who wins them.
 A game is won when a players score is > 4 and at least 2 points higher than the other players score.
+This deviates from the original requirements but we've discussed this over email.